Police back off as peaceful protests push deep reforms

-(AP) - Calls for deep police reforms gained momentum as leaders in the city where George Floyd died at the hands of an officer pushed to dismantle the entire department.
+(AP) - Calls for deep police reforms gained momentum as leaders in the city where George Floyd died at the hands of police pushed to dismantle the entire department.

 Protestors demonstrate on the Golden Gate Bridge in San Francisco, California, on June 6, 2020, after the death of George Floyd.
 (Source: Chris Tuite/ImageSPACE/MediaPunch /IPX)